eger-geger/Selenium.HtmlElements.Net/README.md

 Yeah, examples above are very realistic but they do show what etensions can do and how it can be used.
 You could check API reference for list of available extensions and complete signatures.

 ## Smart (kind of) frames ##
 Sometimes tests need to interact with HTML frames.
-In order to do it wee need to switch wedriver context to specific frame firts and in most cases switch it back after we've done.
+In order to do it we need to switch wedriver context to specific frame firts and (in most cases) switch it back after we've done.
 It is exactly what _FrameContextOverride_ class is desgined to do.

 ```